Application Design, Film, Graphic Art/Typography/Photography

 - Curriculum vitae in German or English language

-- A copy of proof of school or university education.
+- A proof of school and if applicable university education.
 International applicants* please include a translation in German or English, unless the original certificate was issued in German or English.
 If you do not receive your certificate until after the application period, please submit a copy of your semi-annual report.
 Chinese applicants* are requested to have the translation of their certificates certified by the Academic Evaluation Centre (APS) of the Cultural Department of the Embassy of the Federal Republic of Germany in Beijing.

 - Proof of sufficient knowledge of the German language.